e1eish/TextBased_RPG/README.md

 A simple text-based rpg game in the console.
 There are turn-based battles with a simple leveling and stat based system.

-The purpose of this software is to learn Java and practice programming.
+The purpose of this software is to learn Java and practice programming with opbject-oriented techniques.

 [Software Demo Video](http://youtube.link.goes.here)